SolidLabResearch/css-flood/README.md

   --authenticate       Authenticated as the user owning the target file                       [boolean] [default: false] --authenticateCache  How much authentication should be cached?
 All authentication (=all)?
 Only the CSS user token (=to
                        ken)?
-Or no caching (=none)?          [string] [choices: "none", "token", "all"] [default: "all"] --fetchVersion       Use node-fetch or ES6 fetch (ES6 fetch is only available for nodejs versions >= 18) [string] [choices: "node", "es6"] [default: "node"] --authCacheFile      File to load/save the authentication cache from/to                                       [string] --steps              The steps that need to run, as a comma separated list.
-See below for more details.
+Or no caching (=none)?          [string] [choices: "none", "token", "all"] [default: "all"] --authCacheFile      File to load/save the authentication cache from/to                                       [string] --fetchVersion       Use node-fetch or ES6 fetch (ES6 fetch is only available for nodejs versions >= 18) [string] [choices: "node", "es6"] [default: "node"] --help               Show help                                                                               [boolean]
-                                                                                             [string] [default: "flood"]
-  --help               Show help                                                                               [boolean]

 Details for --steps: